-If any IP address appears in this list in normal type (not greyed-out), remove that IP address by selecting it and then clicking the - (minus) button below the list.
+If any IP address which you added appears in this list, remove that IP address by selecting it and then clicking the - (minus) button below the list.

 The instructions above for configuring WINS are appropriate for nearly all circumstances.
 However, if this location's network port is Ethernet, and you choose to use manual configuration (not normally recommended) instead of using DHCP, you may need to configure WINS differently than described above.
 In that event, follow these more general instructions instead.

-The campus network does not use 802.1X, so 802.1X login should be left disabled.
-As the default configuration for 802.1X is for it to be disabled (no profiles appear in the window's left pane), there should be nothing you need to change in this tab.
+The campus network does not use 802.1X, so this page should contain no 802.1X profiles.
+As the default configuration for 802.1X contains no 802.1X profiles, there should be nothing you need to change in this tab.

 Click the OK button in the lower right corner of the network port's advanced configuration sheet to dismiss the sheet and return to the basic settings for this network port.

 The Mac may prompt you for your password, or the password for the keychain, to allow it to apply and save the changes.

 Repeat this process until you have configured all network ports that are active for this location.

 If you created multiple locations, repeat the steps above (go back to step 1) for each each location.